top of page

 What Patients in Mumbai Should Know

-At my practice in Ghatkopar East (Diabplus Clinic) and Ghatkopar West (Savla Clinic), I focus on:
+At Dr. Mayur Rabhadiya's practice in Ghatkopar East (Diabplus Clinic) and Ghatkopar West (Savla Clinic), the focus is on:

 Lifestyle After Knee Replacement